tgirke/GEN242/content/en/assignments/Projects/project_data.md

 6. Download the FASTQ files of your project with `getSRAfastq` (see below) to the `data` directory of your project.
 7. Generate a proper `targets` file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: `SampleNames` and `Factor`).
 More details about the structure of targets files are provided [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/systempiper/systempiper/#structure-of-targets-file).
 Ready to use targets files for the RNA-Seq, ChIP-Seq and VAR-Seq projects can be downloaded as tab separated (TSV) files from [here](https://github.com/tgirke/GEN242/tree/main/content/en/assignments/Projects/targets_files).
 Alternatively, one can download the corresponding Google Sheets with the `read_sheet` function from the `googlesheets4` package ([RNA-Seq GSheet](https://bit.ly/2QH19Ry) and [ChIP-Seq GSheet](https://bit.ly/2QFjTAV)).
 8. Inspect and adjust the `.param` files you will be using.
 For instance, make sure the software modules you are loading and the path to the reference genome are correct.
-9. Every time you start working on your project you `cd` into the directory of the repository and then run `git pull` to get the latest change.
-When you are done, you commit and push your changes back to GitHub with `git commit -am "some edits"; git push -u origin main`.
+9. Every time you start working on your project you `cd` into the directory of the repository and then run `git pull` to get the latest changes.
+When you are done, you commit and push your changes back to GitHub with `git commit -am "some edits"; git push`.

 ## Download of project data